gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 and burning with revenge for his former discomfiture.
 Landing from their ships, in all haste, they sat down before the east gate of the city, prepared to assault it.
-They were under the command of John the Woode, or John the Mad, for such is the signification of the word, and were all warriors, armed in the Danish fashion, some having long breast- plates, and others shirts of mail; their shields were round, and coloured red,[^51] and were bound about with iron.
+They were under the command of John the Woode, or John the Mad, for such is the signification of the word, and were all warriors, armed in the Danish fashion, some having long breastplates, and others shirts of mail; their shields were round, and coloured red,[^51] and were bound about with iron.
 They were iron-hearted as well as iron-armed men.